 Technical risks of e-bike tuning

 Simply fit a chip and the bike goes faster.
 When you take the chip off again, everything is the same as before.
-Is that how easy you imagine bike tuning to be?
+Is that how simple you imagine electric bicycle tuning to be?

 In reality, things are more complicated.
 The use of chip tuning, dongles and the like often leads to technical problems:

-Unlike S-pedelecs, conventional electric bicycles are not designed for constant speeds of 30, 40 or even more km/h.
-That is why tuning leads to higher wear and tear on components such as the drive, gears and brakes, even on higher-quality e-bikes.
+• Unlike S-pedelecs, conventional e-bikes are not designed for constant speeds of 30, 40 or even more km/h.
+This also applies if you only ride on well-paved roads.
+This is also true if you ride exclusively on well-paved roads.
+Therefore, even with higher-quality e-bikes, tuning leads to more wear and tear on components such as the drive, gears or brakes.
+Cheap models quickly go down the drain.

 Warranty claims expire

-Other decisive reasons for not tuning an electric bike are the legal consequences.
+Another decisive reason for not tuning an e-bike is the legal consequences.
 Many e-bike riders underestimate these.

 The maximum limit of 25 km/h is a condition for not needing a licence plate, insurance and driving licence as an e-bike rider.

-The situation is different for a tuned e-bike, which is automatically considered as a moped.
+The situation is different for a tuned e-bike.
+It is automatically a moped.

-This is what it means for you: If you ride a tuned e-bike, you are riding a vehicle that needs a licence and insurance, but has neither.
+This means for you: If you ride a tuned pedelec, you are riding a vehicle that needs a licence and insurance, but has neither.

 The consequences can be serious:

-If you injure people, you could be accused of negligent bodily harm.
+• If you injure people, you could be charged with negligent bodily injury.

-If you have an accident with your tuned e-bike, you are liable with your private assets.
+• If you have an accident with your pedelec, you are liable with your private assets.

 As you can see, the law does not treat e-bike tuning as a trivial offence.